shader-slang/spec/expressions.md

 An unsuffixed integer literal synthesizes a type that is a fresh type variable $\alpha$, constrained to conform to \code{IFromIntegerLiteral}.
 \end{Description}

-\begin{Incomplete}
-We need a description of how suffixed integer literals have their type derived from their suffix.
+Issue: We need a description of how suffixed integer literals have their type derived from their suffix.
-\end{Incomplete}

 ### Floating-Point Literal Expressions ### {#expr.lit.float}

-A \SpecDef{floating-point literal expression} consists of a single \SynRef{FloatingPointLiteral} token.
+A <dfn>floating-point literal expression</dfn> consists of a single \SynRef{FloatingPointLiteral} token.

 \begin{Checking}
 	\DerivationRule{